Papillion La Vista school board approves $3,000 retention stipends for employees

-Board members approved pretax "recognition and retention" stipends for everyone from teachers to food service workers and custodians.
+Board members approved pretax “recognition and retention” stipends for everyone from teachers to food service workers and custodians at its Monday, Jan.
+23, meeting.

 The stipends will be awarded in three equal payments in 2023 and prorated for employees who work less than eight hours a day.